RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 ## Hashes

-Lists, sets, and sorted sets cover a lot of ground in terms of use cases, but the [hash](https://redis.io/docs/data-types/hashes) data type is on a higher level.
+Lists, sets, and sorted sets are great for many use cases, but the [hash](https://redis.io/docs/data-types/hashes) data type is on a higher level.
 Redis hashes are maps (sequences of key-value pairs) and are used to represent objects in Redis.
 Consider the following example that shows how to create a hash key using the [HSET](https://redis.io/commands/hset) command.

 ```redis Create a hash
 HSET bike:1 model Deimos brand Ergonom type "Enduro bikes" price 4972